department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

   - heading: Who Can Get Burials & Memorials Benefits
     links:
     - url: /burials-and-memorials/eligibility/
-      title: Burial and Memorial Benefits Eligibility
+      title: Eligibility
       description: Find out if you—or a family member—can be buried in a national VA cemetery or get other burial honors.
     - url: /burials-and-memorials/eligibility/pre-need/
-      title: Pre-Need Determination of Eligibility
+      title: Apply in Advance for a Pre-Need Determination
-      description: Apply in advance to find out if you can be buried in a VA national cemetery—and make the process of planning your burial easier for your family members when you die.
+      description: Fine out ahead of time if you can be buried in a VA national cemetery—and make the process of planning your burial easier for your family members when you die.
   - heading: When a Family Member Dies
     links:
     - url: /burials-and-memorials/burial-planning/